 How can we save nature – and ourselves?

-Governments must stop prioritizing corporate profits and rethink the way we produce and consume food and other goods to ease the pressures on nature.
+Governments must stop prioritising corporate profits and rethink the way we produce and consume food and other goods to ease the pressures on nature.
 Transform our systems to value both people and the planet we rely on, and to put our wellbeing at the heart of spending and policy decisions.

 Governments need to restore the balance of power to communities and listen to the Indigenous custodians of lands and oceans.
 Working in partnership with people who are connected to, and rely on nature, is the surest way to protect wild places.

 We need to protect what biodiversity is left, so that it can, to some extent, recover.
 Funding for carefully crafted Nature-Based Solutions and rights-based protections on land can help tackle climate breakdown, species loss, food security and the risk of future pandemics.